How attackers used human error to hack the power grid

 For example, Symantec reported, the attackers:

-- Disguised malware as an invitation to a New Year's Eve party – then followed up with messages containing "very specific content related to the energy sector;"
+- Disguised malware as an invitation to a New Year's Eve party – a method known as "spearphishing," then followed up with messages containing "very specific content related to the energy sector;"

 - Planted malware on websites frequented by utility employees, a technique known as a "watering hole" attack;